How To Organize Citations In A Thesis: APA Formatting Lesson

 Plagiarism is a serious offence in academia.
 Without proper referencing, you may be cites for plagiarism which could harm your reputation.
 In more severe cases, you could be disqualified and all your hard work could go down the drain despite being innocent.
 To ensure that this is not the case, your thesis writing should include proper citations in the APA format.

 Citations are very important in ensuring that your reader knows what is your own original work, and what is the work of someone else.
 It is impossible to write a several thousand words thesis paper without making reference to someone else’s work.
 Whenever you write something that is not your own original work, you need to cite it to give credit to them.
 It is also to ensure that you are not copying someone else and passing it off as your own.
 This is the reason why citing and referencing is so pivotal when writing a thesis.
-This thesis writing help will provide you with vital details on how to write citations in the AP formatting style.
+Writing assistants at Thesishelpers.com will provide you with vital details on how to write citations in the AP formatting style for your coursework or thesis.

 Every college has its own referencing format that it follows.
 The most commonly used format is the APA format.
 However, to avoid any confusion, double check with your college that the citation format they expect is the APA one for your thesis.
 The following applies when you write your citations: